infusionsoft/mickael-test-2024.11/sdks/core/typescript/AffiliateApi.md

       },
     ],
   },
-    // An optional list of fields to be updated.
+    // An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped. (optional)
   updateMask: [
     "group_id",
   ],